 Cystatin B is a gene that has been seen to increase due to immune compromised oysters in past experiments [REF].
 It codes for a protein called Cystatin B and is thought to play a role as a protease inhibitor.
 It inhibits proteases from breaking down proteins that have been leaking from the lysosome that could be potentially harmful for the cell to reintroduce [REF].
 The enzyme that is reduced in activating is called cathepsins.
 Overall, this protein helps to protect other proteins within the cell from harmful leakage of the lysosome.

-By introducing the beta-cyclodextrin into the Crassostrea Gigas we hope to achieve an immune response similar to some of the other studies surrounding fish and other teleost’s.
+Expssing Crassostrea gigas to beta cyclodextrin we provide insight into if oysters illicit an immune response similar to those observed in other teleosts.
 Measuring expression of PGER, Cystatin B, and Astacin will give an insight to what some of these immune related genes are doing when exposed for 24 hours to the beta-cyclodextrin.

 Methods